 So what do you do?
 Well, on one evening out with new friends a few years ago, prior to my own divorce, one of the women who was kind of new to the group announced she was divorcing her husband.
 My other friend held up her hand for a high five and said, “Awesome.
 Next round’s on me.”
 It was the perfect response for the moment.
 It lightened the mood, and as the night went on, our new friend shared more, but my other friend’s response was exactly the you-do-you tone needed for that particular situation.

 It might just be me, but I don’t like when people say they’re “sorry” about my divorce.
 Unless you know all the reasons behind a person’s separation, please don’t say this.
-When people said “sorry” to me, it almost felt like it was invalidating my need to get a divorce.
-I’m gay, I really had to leave my heterosexual marriage.
+When people said “sorry” to me, it almost felt like they were invalidating my need to get a divorce.
+I’m gay; I really had to leave my heterosexual marriage.
 I’m not sorry about it.
 I’m extremely sorry I hurt people, but I’m not sorry for doing what needed to be done.

 And despite the guilt I feel for causing my loved ones pain, I also feel liberated.
 And I don’t feel sorry for that either.
 And, again, though my situation is unique in its own way, plenty of people get divorced for really good reasons and would rather you didn’t feel “sorry” for them.
 So, sure, acknowledge divorce is hard, but don’t harp on being “sorry” about it.

 For close friends getting divorced, you can (and should) do more.